 We want you to know how well we are performing.
 We also want to learn from our mistakes and ensure we continue to improve our services.
-You can find our annual reports on the leaflet rack.
+Visit our resident voice page to find out how you can get involved.

-Here is our performance against our service standards for the second half of 2019.
-We will publish another update in July 2020.
+Here is our performance against our service standards for the first half of 2020.
+We will publish another update in January 2021.